 Sustainable Health Services for Isolated Populations in Bangladesh

-Funded for three years, the project is led by Pathfinder Bangladesh, working in concert with Green Hill, a local NGO.
-The project's objective is to help the region's poor, isolated population access modern health services by training health providers, setting-up clinics, and raising community awareness about available health services.
+This three-year project was led by Pathfinder Bangladesh in concert with Green Hill, a local NGO.
+The project helped the region's poor, isolated population access modern health services by training health providers, setting-up clinics, and raising community awareness about available health services.

-Thus far, Pathfinder and Green Hill have setup five clinics in three subdistricts (or upazilas) of the Rangamati district.
+Pathfinder and Green Hill set up five clinics in three subdistricts (or upazilas) of the Rangamati district.
 Led by a paramedic, clinic aide, and depot holder, each clinic is responsible for addressing the health care needs of a catchment population of approximately 8,000-10,000 people.
-Services provided by the clinics include maternal and newborn care*, family planning**, management of sexually transmitted infections and reproductive tract infections, general health care***, and diagnostic and lab work.
+Services provided by the clinics include maternal and newborn care, family planning, management of sexually transmitted infections and reproductive tract infections, general health care, and diagnostic and lab work.
 For emergency cases, the clinics refer clients to nearby public and private health facilities.

-At the same time, Pathfinder has arranged for a two-year training course for paramedics, which will prepare locally-recruited women to serve their own communities and take leadership over the clinics, ensuring long-term sustainability for the overall efforts.
+At the same time, Pathfinder arranged for a two-year training course for paramedics, which prepared locally-recruited women to serve their own communities and take leadership over the clinics, ensuring long-term sustainability for the overall efforts.

-In order to restock the clinic and cover staff and administrative expenses, the clinics charge a small fee for services.
-By the end of the project, Pathfinder expects that each team of paramedics will be able to run their clinic without external funding or support, when trainee paramedics return after completing their training.
+The clinics charge just a small fee for services in order to restock the clinic and cover staff and administrative expenses.
+At the end of the project, Pathfinder expects that each team of paramedics will be able to run their clinic without external funding or support, when trainee paramedics return after completing their training.

 As the lead organization on the NGO Service Delivery Project (NSDP), implemented from 2002-2007, Pathfinder partnered with more than 30 local NGOs to provide free maternal health, infant care, and primary care services to the poorest of the poor.